-This is a type of registered charity.
-Generally there are two ways charities will be federally regulated entities:
+Generally there are two ways a charity can be a federally regulated entity: